standardhealth/fsh-devdays-exercise/README.md

 To run the HL7 IG Publisher on the files that SUSHI just generated:

-1. Go back to your command prompt (which should still be in your FSH project directory)
+1. Go back to your command prompt (which should still be in your unzipped project directory)
 2. Run the following command to download the HL7 IG Publisher jar (Java Archive)
    - Windows: `_updatePublisher.bat`
    - Mac: `./_updatePublisher.sh`